xcart/xcart-docs/_pages/kb_en/look_and_feel/managing_images.md

 ![images-2.png]({{site.baseurl}}/attachments/ref_zyQIOcia/images-2.png)

 ## Use Amazon S3 for Images
 X-Cart provides an addon that can be used to move all your category and product images over to the "cloud" storage services offered by Amazon.
-See the addon **[Amazon S3 Images](https://market.x-cart.com/addons/amazon-s3-images.html)** in X-Cart's Marketplace.
+See the addon **[Amazon S3 Images](https://market.x-cart.com/addons/amazon-s3-images.html)** in the X-Cart App Store.

 _Related pages:_